HyoungSooo/chess-rush/readme.md

-### in Version 0.0.3 future works
+### Version 0.0.3 update
-* ip access restriction logic to control indiscriminate requests
+* create WAS using gunicorn, nginx. default ports : 5085, you can modified ports